zeng-xiangwei/Hydra-ROS/doc/ros2_setup.md

 ### Dependencies

-Hydra has been tested on Ubuntu 22.04 and ROS Iron.
+Hydra has been tested on Ubuntu 22.04 & ROS2 Iron and Ubuntu 24.04 & ROS2 Jazzy.
 It **should** build on newer distributions.
 It **will not** build on older ROS2 distributions than Iron (it depends on the `NodeInterfaces` suite of classes that were introduced in Iron).

 You can follow the instructions [here](https://docs.ros.org/en/jazzy/Installation.html) to install ROS2 if you haven't already.
 The link points to Jazzy currently, pay attention to the distribution!
 Then, make sure you have some general requirements: